 If you are considering a concrete slab, we do not participate in this stage directly; but we can give you an idea of the average price for Perth per square metre depending on your area.
 We can also put you in touch with a contractor that has done work for us in the past if the location applies.

-In regards to Councils, we help as much as we can, providing the building permit paperwork for Shire approval and signing as a registered builder.
+In regards to Councils, we help as much as we can, providing the paperwork for approvals and Signed Engineering Drawings.
 However, we find that in all cases, it is quicker and easier for the customer to submit the documents.
 This keeps down costs and eliminates any back-and-forth we may encounter by not having personal information at hand.

 We do quote for areas outside of Perth; one of our farthest builds was in Newman, WA.
 Distance will incur an extra cost to account for travel, overnight accommodation, and meals etc.